Cherokee Outlet

 Oklahoma, the Cherokee Outlet, and Indian reservations established in the state and in the Cherokee Outlet.

-The Cherokee Outlet, or Cherokee Strip, was located in what is now the state of Oklahoma in the United States.
-It was a 60 mi parcel of land south of the Oklahoma–Kansas border between 96 and 100°W. The Cherokee Outlet was created in 1836.
+The Cherokee Outlet, or Cherokee Strip, was located in the northern part of what is now the state of Oklahoma.
+It was a 60 mi parcel of land south of the Oklahoma–Kansas border between 96 and 100°W. The Cherokee Outlet was created in 1834 from a treaty signed at Fort Gibson the previous year.

 The United States forced the Cherokee Nation of Indians to cede to the United States all lands east of the Mississippi River in exchange for a reservation and an "outlet" in Indian Territory (later Oklahoma).
 At the time of its creation, the Cherokee Outlet was about 225 mi long.
 The cities of Enid, Woodward, Ponca City, and Perry were later founded within the boundaries of what had been the Cherokee Outlet.

-The Cherokee Strip was a 2.5 mile wide piece of land running along the northern border of much of the Cherokee Outlet.
-It was the result of a surveying error.
-The whole of the Cherokee Outlet is often called the Cherokee Strip.
+The first section of land called the Cherokee Strip was a 2.5 mile-wide piece of land running along the northern border of the Cherokee Outlet and in extreme southern Kansas.
+It was the result of the Osage Reservation's southern border and the language of the Fort Gibson Treaty of 1833 that involved the Cherokee Nation.

+The 1833 treaty reads, in part:

+[...] thence up said Grand river [the Neosho] as far as the S. line of the Osage reservation, extended if necessary; thence up and between said S. Osage line, extended W. if necessary [...]